irvin-vargas/global-de-challenge/README.md

 1. Clone this repository.
 2. Install the required Python packages: `pip install -r requirements.txt`
-3. Run the Flask application: `python app/app.py`
+3. Run the Flask application: `python app.py`

+## Docker

+This application can be dockerized.
+A Dockerfile is included in the repository.

+To build the Docker image, run: `docker build -t globant_de_challenge .`

+To run the Docker container, run: `docker run -p 5000:5000 globant_de_challenge`

 ## Testing

 Automated tests for the `upload` and `reports` endpoints are included in the `tests/test_app.py` file.
-You can run the tests using pytest: `python app/tests/test_app.py`
+You can run the tests using pytest: `python tests/test_app.py`

 The tests include: